EasyCorp/easy-doc-bundle/README.md

   * As a document to get an overall idea of the application when adding new developers to the project.
   * As a deliverable to the client who paid for the application development.
-  * As an *searchable* archive of legacy applications.
+  * As a *searchable* archive of legacy applications.

-This is how it looks (it's just a very early proof-of-concept design):
+This is how it looks:

 ![EasyDoc in action](/src/Resources/doc/images/easydoc-index.png)